 Intermediate Systems Engineer Course

-This course will teach you how to install, configure and maintain the networking devices within a deployed communication asset.
-This 6 week course is conducted in a laboratory environment where students are taught a technology then given a task to complete as a group through research and experimentation.
-The course teaches a combination of industry and military specific technologies, network security devices and voice integration gateways.
+This seven week course will teach you how to install, configure and fault find networking devices within a deployed communication node.
+You will be taught to configure, manage and troubleshoot a server environment, install and configure switches, routers, multiplexers, power and telephone services and manage encryption devices.
+This is conducted in a laboratory environment where students are taught a technology then given a task to complete as a group through research and experimentation.

 Senior Systems Engineer Course

-This 5 week course encompasses technologies and methods used to enhance a network.
+This five week course encompasses technologies and methods used install, configure, maintain and restore communication systems.
 You will develop standardised network documentation including creating and implementing baselines and change control.
 In a laboratory environment you will design a pre-production network simulating existing enterprise networks, conduct testing and enhance the network with technologies such as QoS and WAN Optimisation.

 Trade Promotion Courses